What is Dungeons and Dragons Role-Playing?

 Players didn't gain more treasure or more power from taking on the roles of their characters.
 They did it, and still do it today, because it was a way to add enjoyment to an already enjoyable gaming format.

-People Never Stopped Playing
+People Haven't Stopped Playing Dungeons & Dragons

 With the advancements made in computer technology, games today are exhilarating experiences that appeal to our senses.
 Seeing a computer dragon breathing fire at you requires far less imagination than having it read to you by someone.
 This is why there is the perception that the old table top game must have faded away.
 That is not true.